MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 > [!NOTE]
 >
-> - This process should only be followed if you meet the following requirements:
+> This process should only be followed if you meet the following requirements:
-> - The Migration is occurring within the next 30 days.
+> - The migration is occurring within the next 30 days.
-> - The Migration is over 100TB of data
+> - The migration is over 100 TB of data.

-If you are planning to migrate over 100TB, please submit a support request following the steps listed below.
+If you are planning to migrate over 100 TB, please submit a support request following the steps listed below.
 Make sure to include all requested information.

 Follow these steps: